 Cognitive behavioural therapy (CBT)

-CBT helps you to change certain ways that you think, feel and behave.
+CBT is a type of psychological therapy that helps you to change certain ways that you think, feel and behave.
 It is a useful treatment for various mental health problems, including phobias.

 - Behavioural therapy aims to change any behaviours which are harmful or not helpful.
-For example, with phobias your behaviour (your response to the feared object) is harmful and the therapist aims to help you to change this.
-Various techniques are used, depending on the condition and circumstances.
-For example, in agoraphobia, the therapist will usually help you to face up to feared situations, a little bit at a time.
+In agoraphobia, the therapist will usually help you to face up to feared situations, a little bit at a time.
 A first step may be to go for a very short walk from your home with the therapist who gives support and advice.
 Over time, a longer walk may be possible, then a walk to the shops, and then a trip on a bus, etc. The therapist teaches you how to control anxiety when you face up to the feared situations and places - for example, by using deep-breathing techniques.
 This technique of behavioural therapy is called exposure therapy - where you are exposed more and more to feared situations and you learn how to cope.

 - Cognitive behavioural therapy (CBT) is a mixture of the two where you may benefit from changing both you thoughts and your behaviours.